Lightspeed (film)

-Lightspeed, (also known as Stan Lee's Lightspeed) is a 2006 superhero film directed by Don E. FauntLeRoy, starring Jason Connery in the title role.
+Lightspeed, (also known as Stan Lee's Lightspeed) is a 2006 American superhero film directed by Don E. FauntLeRoy, starring Jason Connery in the title role.
 It also stars Nicole Eggert, Daniel Goddard, and Lee Majors.
 It was released direct-to-video on January 9, 2007.

 Plot

 The covert world of government Ghost Squad agent Daniel Leight (Jason Connery) comes crashing down when he gets critically injured in a building collapse triggered by the genetically mutated terrorist called Python (Daniel Goddard).
 When Leight's radiation treatments are later sabotaged by Python, Leight discovers that he has the ability to move at hyper speeds, though only by risking potentially fatal metabolic damage.